russmckendrick/blog/content/tunes/2023-05-29-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 22?"
+title: "What did I listen to in week 21?"
 date: "2023-05-29"
 draft: false
-summary: "This week, my auditory landscape was predominantly colored by the raw energy of The Specials.
-According to my LastFM data, I've been diving deep into their skank-worthy rhythms and punk-infused lyrics, making them my top-played artist.
-Stay tuned for a closer look into this gritty music obsession of mine."
+summary: "Diving into the eclectic rhythm universe this week, my soundtrack was passionately dominated by the Easy Star All-Stars.
+This captivating group, renowned for their unique reggae/dub spin on classic albums, held a powerful sway over my playlists, becoming my most played artist this week according to LastFM data."
 cover:
-    image: "/img/weekly-tunes-020.png"
+    image: "/img/weekly-tunes-010.png"
     relative: false
 tags:
     - "Vinyl"